jhausserlab/HiFiAlignmentTool/README.md

 - **image_registration** folder with the python scripts.
 - **main.py** the main script to run all the code.
 - **installLib.py** the script to install all librairies required for the code if you have root access.
-- **installLibUser.py** the script to install all librairies required for the code if you are working on a server or you do not have root access.
+- **installLibUser.py** the script to install all librairies required for the code if you do not have root access.

 **Please** respect the CSV file structure with: the name of the CSV called channel_name.csv, the filenames as the rows and the channels as the columns.
 The structure given in the mock dataset is the correct one.